Reckless Driving - Florida Statute 316.192 | West Palm Beach Crime Lawyer

 If no property is damaged or person injured, a first conviction can result in up to 90 days in jail and a $500 fine.
 A second conviction can be punished up to 6 months in jail and a $1,000 fine.

 If property is damaged, it is a first-degree misdemeanor which is punishable up to 365 days in jail and a $1,000 fine.

 If a person is seriously injured, it is a third-degree felony, punishable up to 5 years in prison and a $5,000 fine.

-If you have been arrested and charged with this crime in West Palm Beach, call our law office to schedule a free 15 minute case strategy to discuss your case.
+If you have been arrested and charged with this crime in West Palm Beach, call our law office to schedule a 5 minute free consultation to discuss your case.
 Our attorneys want to hear your side of the story.
 We will develop a defense to your case.
 We will investigate the evidence against you and aggressively scrutinize it.
 Our attorneys will present to you the options which are available based upon the evidence.
 Whatever decision you make, going to trial or taking a plea deal, our attorneys will aggressively seek to get you the best outcome possible.